pythonjobs/jobs/README.md

 Edit the page and make a pull request directly from GitHub.

+### Can somebody else change a job I posted?

+Yes, anybody can change anything but all changes have to be reviewed before they are published.
+Sometimes the site's curators will edit a job advert to improve spelling, grammar or style.

 If you don't know how to do this please raise an issue via the GitHub issue tracker: https://github.com/pythonjobs/jobs/issues

 ### Why all this GitHub stuff?
 Can you add a form to submit jobs instead?